CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## Deactivating the Environment

-To exit the virtual environment:
+To exit from the virtual environment:

 ```bash
 deactivate